 Option 2) Buy From Adorama (1X Alaska Miles)

 One of the stores offering the iPad for list price with free shipping and no sales tax was Adorama.
 I’ve used them before and would gladly do so again to save $86.18 but what would I be losing?
-I’d have an option of which portal to use and since I’d rather earn Alaska Miles instead of United, I went with their site.
+I’d have an option of which portal to use and since I’d rather earn Alaska Miles instead of United, I went with them.
 I could earn 1649 Alaska miles from 1X on $1149 plus 500 bonus miles on Alaska’s portal or 5X on $1235 if I bought from Apple direct with the United bonus.

 OK, so now that buying from Apple’s off the table, can I do even better?